Apprentices and trainees

 - a grievance by one party to the training contract about the conduct of the other party

 - the suspension of an apprentice or trainee on the grounds of serious and wilful misconduct (only if mediation by the Office of the SA Skills Commission doesn’t resolve the matter)

 Who is involved?

-Apprentices, trainees, employees and employers can make an application to review a suspension under the Training and Skills Development Act SA 2008.
+Apprentices, trainees, employees and employers can make an application to review a suspension under the South Australian Skills Act SA 2008.